-- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems.
-We will ensure that appropriate filtering and monitoring systems are in place and are informed in part, by the risk assessment required by the Prevent Duty.
-At St Cuthbert's we have safeguards in place including Smoothwall filtering system and Senso cloud reporting systems, both of which alert DSL's to potential harm online.
-DSL & e-safety lead keep records and regularly meet to discuss any issues.
-Our IT provider Mercu liaises with us fortnightly in person but available daily.
+- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Settings should list details of how this is established and achieved e.g. which filtering and monitoring systems or approaches are in place and why these decisions have been made.

 To support schools and colleges to meet this duty, the Department for Education has published filtering and monitoring standards.
-If children or staff discover unsuitable sites or material, they are required to: turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to technical staff/services.

-- All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police.
+- If children or staff discover unsuitable sites or material, they are required to: turn off monitor / screen, report the concern immediately to a member of staff, report the URL of the site to technical staff / services. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police.